UweGerdes/frontend-development/README.md

 $ docker exec -t gulp-frontend bower install
 ```

+Open `http://localhost:5382` and `http://localhost:5383` in your favorite browser.

+You should exit (CTRL-C) and restart the container if you change a `gulpfile.js`.

-You can also start `gulp` with a task from another terminal:
+You can also start `gulp` with a test-forms task from another terminal:

 ```bash
 $ docker exec -t gulp-frontend gulp test-forms-default